Warehousing and storage for fast-moving brands

 Orders are monitored through the ControlPort dashboard that is auto populated with anything ordered from suppliers.
 This helps to pinpoint where shortages are occurring in an effort to reduce excess inventory.
 Plus,it can also accommodate expediting orders to keep up with demand while maintaining the highest level of customer satisfaction possible.

 Inventory control allows us to maintain complete product knowledge and enables forecasting.
 Accurate forecasting will allow you to determine your future stock needs based on current trends and customer buying patterns, which can then help guide inventory actions going forward.
 It’s important that this is as accurate as possible because a large number of suppliers may not produce exactly the same product, meaning that errors can happen if an exact match isn’t found.

-Order fulfilment services can be as simple as an automated or manual system where a retailer’s goods are sent from a manufacturer’s warehouse into a customer’s physical address of choice.
-Alternatively it can be an eCommerce platform that handles shipping via a fulfilment centre.
-Either way, fulfilment services enable easier end-to-end process management.
+Order fulfillment services can be as simple as an automated or manual system where a retailer’s goods are sent from a manufacturer’s warehouse into a customer’s physical address of choice.
+Alternatively it can be an eCommerce platform that handles shipping via a fulfillment center.
+Either way, fulfillment services enable easier end-to-end process management.
 Many steps in the process are automated, including shipping pricing calculations, tracking numbers, automation of returns and exchanges, and product warranties.
 Not only does this save the company time, money and resources, but it reduces the overall cost for the end customers too as they are not paying for these services.
-For this reason, order fulfilment services are good for both small and large businesses because they help deliver excellent customer service.
+For this reason, order fulfillment services are good for both small and large businesses because they help deliver excellent customer service.

-Speak to one of our fulfilment specialist and we’ll arrange a consultancy call, to discuss your current operations, future ambitions and barriers standing in your way.
+Speak to one of our fulfillment specialist and we’ll arrange a consultancy call, to discuss your current operations, future ambitions and barriers standing in your way.